edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_WorkflowObject.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01011930
-Comments: An object used in the management of the status changes in a business process.
+rdfs:comment | An object used in the management of the status changes in a business process. edi3:cefactBusinessProcess | Trade

 Properties: